Diary of Helen Blackwood Patterson Gilkerson (1894–1985)

 Click here for related materials

 Young authors described daily chores, longed for and savored trips, and reflected the influence of teachers and preachers—all without the internal editing that adults tend to employ.
-Consequently, scholars can gain insights into family dynamics, the effect of large political events on children, and how children internalized the moral issues of the day.
-Perhaps more importantly, for the families lucky enough to keep these diaries and scrapbooks, the volumes provide fond mementoes of days gone by.
-As one unidentified contributor noted, in Mary Virginia Early Brown's autograph book in 1840, "The Album is one of Friendship's dearest minions.
+Consequently, scholars can gain insights into family dynamics, the impact of large political events on children, and how children internalized the moral issues of the day.
+Perhaps more importantly, for the families lucky enough to keep these diaries and scrapbooks, the volumes provide fond mementos of days gone by.
+As one unidentified contributor noted, in Mary Virginia (Early) Brown's autograph book in 1840, "The Album is one of Friendship's dearest minions.
 It is the declared enemy of Oblivion.
 Its owner may well regard it as of inestimable value."

 • Search for books, manuscripts, sheet music, maps, and broadsides in the VHS Online Catalog.

 • Take a Closer Look at other featured items.